- This event has passed.

 - Group Debriefing History

 - Tips for Facilitators

-This is an introductory-intermediate level workshop intended for managers, school personnel, social service and health care professionals, and anyone seeking a better understanding of how to facilitate a group debriefing after a tragic event.
+This is an intermediate level workshop intended for school personnel, social service and health care professionals, counsellors, social workers, managers, human resource professionals, and anyone seeking a better understanding of how to facilitate a group debriefing after a tragic event.